-The great men in the verse above, must have been (at one time), leaders in their worship services.
-They (at one time), were acquainted with God’s teachings.
+The great men in the verse above, must have been (at one time) leaders in their worship services.
+They were acquainted with God’s teachings.
 This is even worse than those who never knew.

 Jeremiah 5:6 “Wherefore a lion out of the forest shall slay them, [and] a wolf of the evenings shall spoil them, a leopard shall watch over their cities: every one that goeth out thence shall be torn in pieces: because their transgressions are many, [and] their backslidings are increased.”

 “Lion” … “Wolf” … “Leopard”: Three animals which tear and eat their victims represented the invaders: the lion (see note on 4:6-7), the wolf, and the leopard, picturing vicious judgment on both, the poor (verse 4), and the great (verse 5).

 The figures of a preying “lion” (1 Pet.
 5:8), “wolf” (Gen. 49:27; Acts 20:29), or “leopard” (Hosea 13:7), to represent danger or judgment occur often in the Scriptures.